Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/instancing/index.rst

    (for mesh objects only).
 Collection
    This creates an instance of the collection with the transformation of the object.
-   Collection Instancers can be animated using actions, or can get a :ref:`Proxy <object-proxy>`.
+   Collection instancers can be animated using actions, or can get a :ref:`Proxy <object-proxy>`.

 .. toctree::
    :maxdepth: 2